-Key Initiative: G ender Equity Advancing gender e quity and equality is a matter of human security, justice, and fairness.
-It is also a strategic uces poverty and promotes economic growth, increases access to education, improves ad advances political stability.
+Key Initiative: G Advancing gender e quity and equality is a matter of human security, justice, and fairness.
+It is also a strategic imperative that rea health outcomes, an uces poverty and promotes economic growth, increases access to education, improves d advances political stability.
 Key Initiative Creating an enabling environment for open, transparent, and competitive markets. linkage to Boosting business recovery and resilience against future shocks.
 EAASR Ensuring that all groups in society have equal access to opportunities for more inclusive, sustainable growth, and greater well-being.
-Harnessing innovation, new technology, and skills development to boost productivity and digitalization. and digitalization.
+Harnessing innovation, new technology, and skills development to boost productivity and digitalization.
 The full participation of all people - including women and girls - across all aspects of our society is essential to the economic well-being, health, and security of the United States and of the world.
-Key Initiative Competition Policy and Law linkage to: Core Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Reforms, and/or ☐ Corporate Law and Governance ☐ Supplementary structural reforms Supporting Supporting policies Policies ∑ supporting policies 1 oncies The United States' efforts to promote gender equity in the economy and within the Federal workforce requires a rethinking of public sector governance and will rely on supplemental structural reforms to achieve these goals.
+T7 T 1/1 /1 Key Initiative linkage to: Core ☐ Competition Policy and Law ☐ Strengthening Economic and Legal Infrastructure Structural Ease of Doing Business Reforms, Regulatory Reform Supplementary Public Sector Governance Structural Reforms, and/or ☐ Corporate Law and Governance ☐ Supplementary structural reforms Supporting Supporting policies Policies The United States' efforts to promote gender equity in the economy and within the Federal workforce requires a rethinking of public sector governance and will rely on supplemental structural reforms to achieve these goals.
 The United States will work to advance equal rights and opportunities, regardless of gender or gender identity, in advancing domestic and foreign policy - including by promoting workplace diversity, fairness, and inclusion across the Federal workforce and military.
-Activities and National Strategy on Gender Equity and Equality: Key priorities include economic Timelines security; health; education; climate change; science and technology; and full participation and leadership.
-Gender Policy Council (GPC): The GPC covers a range of issues-including economic security, health, gender-based violence and education-with a focus on gender equity and equality, and particular attention to the barriers faced by women and girls. • Executive Order Advancing Diversity, Equity, Inclusion, and Accessibility in the Federal Government: This Executive Order establishes an ambitious, whole-of- government initiative that will take a systematic approach to embedding DEIA in Federal hiring and employment practices.
-Measures of Qualitative: progress Examples of removal of systemic barriers to enable full workforce participation Examples of investment in care infrastructure and care workers Examples of removal of barriers to equal opportunity in education • Initiatives to promote gender equity in the economy and full participation of women and girls in addressing climate change and closing the gender gaps in STEM fields, as well as addressing gender parity in leadership roles. • Assessment by government agencies on the current state of diversity, equity, inclusion and accessibility (DEIA) within their workforces, and developing strategic plans to eliminate any barriers to success faced by underserved employees.
-How collection of demographic data about the Federal workforce has been improved - Quantitative:
+Activities and Notional Strategy on Condan Equity and Equality Very mignities include accommis Timelines • National Strategy on Gender Equity and Equality: Key priorities include economic security; health; education; climate change; science and technology; and full participation and leadership. • Gender Policy Council (GPC): The GPC covers a range of issues-including economic security, health, gender-based violence and education-with a focus on gender equity and equality, and particular attention to the barriers faced by women and girls.
+Executive Order Advancing Diversity, Equity, Inclusion, and Accessibility in the Federal Government: This Executive Order establishes an ambitious, whole-of- government initiative that will take a systematic approach to embedding DEIA in Measures of Federal hiring and employment practices. progress Qualitative: Examples of removal of systemic barriers to enable full workforce participation progress Examples of removal of systemic barriers to chable run workforce participation Examples of investment in care infrastructure and care workers • Examples of removal of barriers to equal opportunity in education • Initiatives to promote gender equity in the economy and full participation of women and girls in addressing climate change and closing the gender gaps in STEM fields, as well as addressing gender parity in leadership roles.
+Assessment by government agencies on the current state of diversity, equity, inclusion and accessibility (DEIA) within their workforces, and developing strategic plans to eliminate any barriers to success faced by underserved employees.
+How collection of demographic data about the Federal workforce has been improved Quantitative: